Who is Responsible for Fire and Exit Door Compliance?

 Solution – a replacement door will often be required.
 However, in some circumstances the existing door can be filled with the correct fire filler retardant and achieve certification.
 This is at the discretion of the certifier and it is essential that a tradesman qualified to work on Fire doors is engaged.

 Non-compliant door closer, or NO door closer – Fire doors must be installed with a door closer that has the appropriate Fire rating, generally 2 hours.
-The door closer must close and latch the door shut, in order to stop the fire from spreading.
+The door closer must close and latch the door shut, in order to create a fire and smoke barrier.
 The door must be kept closed at all times and not held open, unless the device installed is auto release and integrated into the Fire alarm system.

 Non-compliant locks – Doors on evacuation routes must be able to be opened by a single handed downward or pushing action on a single lever device.
 Knob type handles are not acceptable door hardware for these doors, all internal handles MUST be lever action.
 All locks must also have the appropriate fire rating specified for the door.